 - Local Hosting

 If your department is planning group travel or a local group event that will require a signed contract and/or will exceed the University's departmental $5,000 delegated procurement authority limit, contact Travel Services before entering into discussions with vendors.

 University Group Travel must be pre-approved using a University Travel Approval Request.
 Pre-approval must be obtained from University personnel with the authority to approve travel for each group member.
 Both routine and non-routine expenses are to be detailed on the Travel Approval Request.
 Without documented advance approval, individuals could be held personally accountable and financially liable for arrangements.
 Institutional or reimbursable personal funds should not be expended without documented advance approval.

 All participants/travelers must be listed on the Travel Approval Request.
 Participants who will be directly reimbursed for travel-related expenses must file an individual Travel Expense Statement in order to be reimbursed.

 Use of University Contract Travel Agencies

 Normally, group air and hotel accommodations should be made through the University contract travel agencies.
 The contract travel agencies are responsible for providing professional oversight for reservations, ticketing, and payment requirements for all University travel.
 Those arranging University Group Travel must comply with all University Travel Policy and Procurement regulations, including advance documented approval, compliance with competitive bid/delegated procurement authority policies, and guidelines for properly executed contracts/agreements.
-Only the Department of Business Services and the Department of Procurement and Supply have the authority to sign travel contracts, such as hotel, airfare, bus, and tour package agreements, on behalf of the University.
+Only Procurement and Business Services and the Department of Procurement and Strategic Sourcing have the authority to sign travel contracts, such as hotel, airfare, bus, and tour package agreements, on behalf of the University.

 A purchase order is not required when utilizing the University's contract travel agencies.
 The University contract travel agencies will provide all coordination with Travel Services if it is necessary for a contract to be executed.